telerik/blazor-docs/knowledge-base/grid-custom-grouping-order.md

 To achieve custom grouping order in the Telerik Grid for Blazor, follow these steps:

 1. Bind the Grid with the `OnRead` event to handle data operations manually.
-Refer to the official documentation for [OnRead]({%slug common-features-data-binding-onread%}) and [Grouping with OnRead]({%slug components/grid/manual-operations%}#grouping-with-onread)
+Refer to the official documentation for [`OnRead`]({%slug common-features-data-binding-onread%}) and [Grouping with `OnRead`]({%slug components/grid/manual-operations%}#grouping-with-onread)

 2. Instead of using the `ToDataSourceResult()` method, group the data with custom code.
 Each group must be represented by an `AggregateFunctionsGroup` object.
-For understanding the Grid's expectations, inspect the `datasourceResult` variable structure and content with a debugger, as shown in [Grouping with OnRead]({%slug components/grid/manual-operations%}#grouping-with-onread).
+To understand the Grid's expectations, inspect the `datasourceResult` variable structure and content with a debugger, as shown in [Grouping with `OnRead`]({%slug components/grid/manual-operations%}#grouping-with-onread).

 3. Implement custom sorting logic for grouped data based on your specific order requirements (e.g., D, A, C, B) within the `OnRead` method.